bwack/C64-Saver-bwack/README.md

     - 5V regulator on VCC pin.
 RAW pin disconnected.
     - pullups on I2C busses.
     - ssop-4 optocoupler packages
+    - another regulator on the 5V side to protect the iso1541 and ina219.

 - baseboard 2.0beta & addon 1.0beta (2018-07-02)
   - New design.